-Etosha National Park: Etosha National Park, translated as the 'Place of Mirages', Land of Dry Water' or the 'Great White Place', covers 22 270 km2, of which over 5,000 km2 is made up of saline depressions or 'pans'.
+Etosha National Park: Etosha National Park covers 22,270 km2, of which approximately 5,000 km2 is made up of saline depressions or 'pans'.
 The largest of these pans, the Etosha Pan, can be classified as a saline desert in its own right.
 The Etosha Pan lies in the Owambo Basin, on the north-western edge of the Namibian Kalahari Desert.
-Until three million years ago it formed part of a huge, shallow lake that was reduced to a complex of salt pans when the major river that fed it, the Kunene, changed course and began to flow to the Atlantic instead.
+Until three million years ago it formed part of huge, shallow lake that was reduced to a complex of salt pans when the major river that fed it, the Kunene, changed course and began to flow to the Atlantic instead.
 If the lake existed today, it would be the third largest in the world.
-Etosha Pan is the largest of the pans at 4 760 km2 in extent.
+Etosha is the largest of the pans at 4,760 km2 in extent.
 It is nowadays filled with water only when sufficient rain falls to the north in Angola, inducing floods to flow southward along the Cuvelai drainage system.
 The Park consists of grassland, woodland and savannah.
 Game-viewing centers around the numerous springs and waterholes where several different species can often be seen at one time.
 The Park boasts some 114 mammal and over 340 bird species.
 Wildlife that one might see includes elephant, lion, giraffe, blue wildebeest, eland, kudu, gemsbok (oryx), zebra, rhino, cheetah, leopard, hyena, honey badger and warthog, as well as the endemic black faced impala.